-Lawrence H. Young, MD, is a cardiologist who treats patients suffering from irregular heartbeats-called arrhythmias-or heart failure, as well as other heart conditions, both complex and common.
-With more than 30 years of experience, Dr. Young has also seen a number of patients with a rare genetic disease called hereditary hemorrhagic telangiectasia (HHT).
+Lawrence H. Young, MD, is a cardiologist who treats patients suffering from heart conditions, both complex and common.
+With more than 30 years of experience, Dr. Young also specializes in diagnosing and treating patients with a rare genetic disease called hereditary hemorrhagic telangiectasia (HHT).
 "Yale is probably the world's leader in understanding and treating patients with HHT," Dr. Young says.
-HHT is a rare genetic disorder that causes abnormal blood vessel function and growth.
+HHT is a rare genetic disorder that causes abnormal blood vessel growth and heart failure.

-As a medical school student, Dr. Young spent time treating cardiac patients in the intensive care unit and "decided then and there I wanted to be a cardiologist," he says.
-"I enjoy taking care of acutely ill patients, but I also enjoy seeing patients over time and following their progress."
+As an intern, Dr. Young spent time treating cardiac patients in the cardiac intensive care unit and "decided then and there I wanted to be a cardiologist," he says.
+"I enjoy taking care of acutely ill patients, but I also enjoy seeing patients over time and helping them to stay healthy."

-In the Yale School of Medicine, cardiologist Dr. Young is professor of medicine and of cellular and molecular physiology.
-He continues to conduct research in cardiology, specifically at the intersection of heart health and diabetes.
+At the Yale School of Medicine, Dr. Young is a professor of medicine.
+He leads an active research group, investigating the intersection of heart health and diabetes.

 Years In Practice